LouisJackman/language-x/README.md

          *
          * `for` is a cross between Java's enhanced-for loop and Scheme's named-let.
          */
-        var innerFactorial = for n = 20, result = 1 {
+        var innerFactorial = for var n = 20, var result = 1 {
             if n <= 0 {
                 result
             } else {

+                // Continue, like `it`, is a keyword representing an implicit
+                // variable.
+In this case it stands for the inner-most
+                // unlabelled for loop.
-                continue n - 1, n * result
+                continue(n - 1, n * result)
             }
         }

-        OUTER: for n = 10 {
+        for outer var n = 10 {
             if 0 < n {
                 for {

-                    // `continue` normally reiterates the current `for`, but an
-                    // explicit label allows going to an outer one instead.
-                    OUTER: continue n - 1
+                    // This for loop is labelled as "outer", so that is available
+                    // to call as a function if iteration is desired.
+That allows
+                    // it to skip the inner `for` here; `continue` is this context
+                    // would cause an infinite loop.
+                    outer(n - 1)
                 }
             }
         }